Abrifq/c-memOccupier/README.md

 ./main
 ```

-or start with an argument for size to occupy &ndash;like 512M&ndash; in bytes &ndash;in bytes.
+or start with an argument for size to occupy &ndash;like 512M&ndash; in bytes.
 Occupies one time and then exits.

 ```bash
 ./main $(( 512 * (1024 ** 2) ))